bagder/daniel.haxx.se/about.md

 HTTP were primarily hobbies of mine, I had a hard time to motivate the investment and travel budget of going to IETF meetings abroad.
 But this time the circus was coming to me and now I finally got to meet a lot of the mailing list participants in person for the first time.
-Friends!
+Friends.
 This made me even more interested in and motivated to work within HTTPbis going forward.

 Developers sometimes ask me if the slowness and bureaucracy of standardization